13thdemarch/b660m-aorus-pro-hackintosh/README.md

 ## Credit
 * Apple for macOS.
 * Acidanthera Team for OpenCore Bootloader and many Kernel Extensions.
-* b00t0x for his amazing job with CpuTopologyRebuild.

 ## Support
 * Support me: